NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 ## Environment Variables

 Two sets of environment variables are available with container workflows: Container and Compute Node.
 The former are the variables that are available inside the user containers.
-The latter are the variables that are provided back to the DWS workflow, which in turn are collected by Flux and provided to compute nodes.
-See the Flux documentation for more details.
+The latter are the variables that are provided back to the DWS workflow, which in turn are collected by the WLM and provided to compute nodes.
+See the WLM documentation for more details.

 ### Container Environment Variables